 Sub-phase Scope Metals Lab Fume Hood Replacement Design & Construction Replace six metals lab fume hoods.
 Scope not included in other lab projects.
 Expanded the project to include a design & construction phase in FY09; previously expected the design to be done by As-Needed task order.
-Design began in January 2009, and the construction Notice to Proceed was issued in March of 2011, with a completion date of February 2012.
+Design began in January 2009, and the construction Notice to Proceed was issued in March of 2011, with a substantial completion date of February 2012.
 Metals Lab Modification Construction Build-out of a laboratory room to house the new ICP/MS instrument.
 This trace metal analyzer needs clean space to function properly.
 Also, replace a failed fume hood and an obsolete TKN digestion unit in the Wet Chemistry lab.
 Contract was awarded in April 2007 and work was complete by September 2008.
 Central Lab Renovations Design and Construction Design and construction of improvements at the Central Lab at Deer Island.
-Improvements include changes in the physical layout to improve workflow; to capture fumes from sample containers and bottle-wash process; and replace deteriorated lab cabinets, sinks and counters, etc. Scope and funding was added to the DITP "HVAC Equipment Replacement" project in FY12.
+Improvements include changes in the physical layout to improve workflow; to capture fumes from sample containers and bottle-wash process; and replace deteriorated lab cabinets, sinks and counters, etc. Scope and funding was added to the DITP "HVAC Equipment Replacement" project in FY12, which is scheduled to begin design in FY13 and construction in late FY14.
 Central Lab Fume Hood Replacements Construction Replacement of approximately 35 fume hoods in the Lab at Deer Island not included in other projects above.
 This scope of work was added to the "HVAC Equipment Replacement" project under the Deer Island Treatment Plant Asset Protection program in FY11; the project costs were added to that project in the Final FY12 CIP.
-Construction work is scheduled to begin in FY14.
-Central Lab Fume Hood Replacements Design This project was to provide the design services for the project shown above; this scope (and associated funding) was added to the DITP Asset Protection program under the "HVAC Equipment Replacement Design" project, expected to commence in FY12.
+As stated above, construction work is scheduled to begin in late FY14.
+Central Lab Fume Hood Replacements Design This project was to provide the design services for the project shown above; this scope (and associated funding) was added to the DITP Asset Protection program under the "HVAC Equipment Replacement Design" project, expected to commence in FY13.

-Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 2,293 \$1,173 \$1,120 \$1,120 \$0 \$1,364 \$0 \$0 Project Status 54.1% Status as % is approximation based on project budget and expenditures.
-11/11
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 2,214 \$1,173 \$1,041 \$1,028 \$13 \$1,285 \$0 \$0

+Project Status 93.9% Status as % is approximation based on project budget and expenditure 5/12 ures. -- -------

 Project Cost Scheduled Completion Date FY09-13 Spending FY12 FY13 Chge.
 FY12 FY13 Chge.
-FY12 FY13 Chge. \$2,315 \$2,293 (\$22) Feb-12 Feb-12 None \$1,385 \$1,364 (\$22)
+FY12 FY13 Chge. \$2,315 \$2,214 (\$100) Feb-12 Feb-12 None \$1,385 \$1,285 (\$100)

-• Project cost and spending changed due to credit change order for the Metals Lab Fume Hood Replacement Construction contract.
+• Project cost and spending changed due to credit change orders and amendment for the Metals Lab Fume Hood Replacement contracts.

-• The projects are required to replace obsolete equipment and systems.
+The projects are required to replace obsolete equipment and systems.
 Some of the projects are expected to result in decreased maintenance and/or operating costs, however the potential benefits are not quantified at this time.